syntasso/kratix-docs/docs/main/05-guides/07-scheduling-clusters.md

 jenkins-promise   1h
 ```

-On the Worker cluster, you should see the Jenkins Operator running:
+On the Worker Cluster, you should see the Jenkins Operator running:

 ```shell-session
 $ kubectl --context kind-worker get pods